-I’ve studied and taught courses on medieval Welsh texts for some time now, particularly the symbolic narratives of The Four Branches of the Mabinogi.
-In different ways, I’ve studied the mechanics of symbolic narrative and how myth works.
+But there is at least one really good bunch of stories that I can talk about: The Four Branches of the Mabinogi.
+Amongst other things, these stories are unique for their particukar skill and craft; in them we can see the mechanics of symbolic narrative and how myth works.
 This series of posts is simply another way of talking about myths and how we use them.
 Please don’t read this as advice on how to write a novel.
-For that, please ask a novelist, someone who’s actually done it.
+For that, please ask a novelist, someone who’s actually done it..

+So, how does that happen exatly?
 How do you construct a narrative that has the potential to evoke a mythic response?
 Notice I’m only claiming potential here.
 There is no real certainty that you can evoke a mythic response in an audience, fundamentally because myth is something that happens within the audience’s experience, not within a text.
-The only thing an author can do is try their best to understand the audience they wish to create for, to uncover their dreams and find out what gives their lives meaning.
+The only thing an author can do is try their best to understand the audience they wish to create for, to uncover what gives their lives meaning.

 An author could begin by asking what is their chosen audience’s general culture?
 What do they believe in?
 For this series of posts, lets assume the chosen audience is interested in what we might call deep ecology.
 On a mundane level they are environmentally aware, support sustainability and respect nature.
 On a deeper level they believe that human consciousness should, in a perfect world, be deeply embedded in nature.
 Within this particular culture, these values make up a myth often referred to simply as The Land.